Inguinal Hernia (Infant)

-To reduce the risk of a simple hernia becoming trapped and becoming serious, surgery is advised for all infants with a hernia.
+To reduce the risk of a simple hernia becoming trapped and becoming serious, surgery is advised for all babies with a hernia.

-Until treatment is scheduled, you may be advised to check your child’s hernia regularly to make sure it doesn’t worsen.
-Surgery is the preferred option for hernias that are larger, recurrent, or cause symptoms.
+Until treatment is scheduled, you may be advised to check your child’s hernia regularly to make sure it doesn’t get worse.
+Surgery is the preferred option for hernias that are larger,come back, or cause symptoms.